xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 rsyslogd -version
 ```

 Check the Linux system log for rsyslog errors.
-You should see an event that it started and no errors.
+You should see an event that it  it has started with no errors.
 Some logs may also be in /var/log/syslog.

 ```
 sudo cat /var/log/messages | grep rsyslog